keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 TODO: Check synopsis above

-### Spec used only for python-runtime definitions
+### Spec used only for the python-runtime runner

-The `python-container` can be used to define tasks using  Python 3 code.
+The `python-runtime` runner is used to define tasks using  Python 3 code.

 * **spec**
-  * **python** -- Identifies this as a Python container
+  * **python** -- Identifies this as a Python runner.
     * **inline** -- Include the actual Python 3.1 code to execute.
       For example, the following example
       prints data stored in the parameters map: